Justia Lawyer Rating

 Custody and Support of Special Needs Children

 Child custody decisions are always based on the standard of “the best interests” of the child.
 In cases involving divorce with a special needs child, the decision will have to address numerous factors.
 Respecting physical custody—that is, where and with whom the child physically resides, as opposed to legal custody, which determines who has the power to make decisions on behalf of the child—the court will look at which parent has more experience in dealing with the special need requirements, and at the physical circumstances of the situation.
-For example, if special medical or other accommodations must be present in the household where the child resides, or whether it would cause psychological damage to a child to have to spend time in two different households, or to move out of an existing environment (which may also affect property division allocation in the divorce, will all be relevant factors.
-An experienced divorce lawyer can help you present all of the necessary information to demonstrate what kind of custody arrangement would be best for your child.

 When it comes to child support, California guidelines provide only a standard formula, which focuses primarily upon the parents’ combined income.
 Outside of that, the law only provides that courts may deviate from the guidelines in appropriate cases, such as in cases of special needs children.